Dr. Ronald C. Brown, Dean, University College, Chair

 Function:

 Provides a mechanism for ongoing discussion about the content and policies for this university-wide body of instruction and how to help Texas State students achieve the intellectual skills and knowledge that will prepare them for private, public, and professional lives.
 Considers major (substantive) curriculum and/or policy recommendations, e.g., changes of the structure or redefining the primary components with the essential skills, disciplinary perspectives, integrative courses, and other General Education requirements as defined in the catalog.
 Also considers minor (non-substantive) recommendations, e.g., specific courses within the general areas outlined previously.
-Advises the Dean of the University College on all these matters.
+Advises the Associate Vice President for Academic Success on all these matters.